 If your organization is looking to incorporate a direct sourcing strategy to engage independent talent, here are three steps to consider.

 The first thing to understand about direct sourcing is that a solution will differ depending on the organization it is being designed for.
 The size of your company, your industry, your talent needs, and your budget are all factors that must be taken into consideration.
 For example, one company might rely on a program that HR or procurement runs while another might use an existing vendor to perform a specific service in the process of engaging independent talent.

-No matter what path your company chooses it is important to learn the potential benefits of direct sourcing in order to build a successful strategy.
-On the side of independent contractors, direct sourcing, coupled with technology, allows them to more quickly and easily search for and match with project opportunities that fit their skills and experience.
+No matter what path your company chooses, it is important to learn the potential benefits of direct sourcing to build a successful strategy.
+From the perspective of independent contractors, direct sourcing—coupled with technology—allows them to search more quickly and easily for project opportunities that fit their skills and experience.

-3. Use Technology to Your Advantage
+3. Choose Technology to Support Your Direct Sourcing Approach

 There’s a lot of emerging direct sourcing technology to sift through, and it is important to take the time to make sure you choose the right tools for your needs.
 Companies like MBO who specialize in independent contractor engagement and compliance can help your organization put the right strategies in place to directly source high-end independent talent.

 Find Top Talent in a Marketplace Built for Speed and Efficiency